Enfusion: Season 3, Trial of the Gladiators – Macedonia 2011

 The third season welcomes fighters from 18 countries to Ohrid, Macedonia.
 The weight category of this tournament is from the 85-kilo division.
 The athletes were arranged into teams of four spearheaded by female captains.
 Both the male athletes and female athletes compete in an elimination tournament.

 Season 4, Search for The Superpro - 2013

 This edition features some of the best up and coming world class kickboxers from the heavyweight division.
 The island of Koe Samui Thailand will host the extra large edition.
 Ladies from the 56-kilo division will assist in helping these athletes to complete there quest for dominance to crown the forth Enfusion Reality winner.

 Season 5, Ladies edition - 2014

-This edition features 18 ladies from across the globe, in the 54-kilo division.
-These world-class ladies will compete in an elimination tournament to determine, who will become the next Enfusion Reality champion.
-Iman Barlow the current Enfusion 54-kilo champion has her eyes set on winning this spectacular ladies tournament.
-The coaches are from the heavyweight division and will help aid these athletes through the competition, featuring Daniel Sam last years heavyweight winner.
-This edition comes from the island of Koe Samui Thailand from the super pro kickboxing and fighting camp.
+This edition features 18 athletes in the 54-kilogram division.
+The participants compete in an elimination tournament for the Enfusion Reality championship.
+The current 54-kilogram champion, Iman Barlow, is a participant.
+Coaches, including previous heavyweight winner Daniel Sam, are part of the competition.
+The edition was filmed at the Superpro Samui martial arts camp in Ko Samui, Thailand.